 Pentax Espio AF Zoom

-Selection buttons are also available for Self-Timer, Dual-Frame Self-Timer, and Auto Tele-Wide Self-Timer modes, Red-eye Reduction, and Infinity focus, 2-frame Double Exposure shots, and something you would not have expected on a compact, an intervalometer which lets you shoot at intervals of 3 or 60 minutes.
+Selection buttons are also available for Self-Timer, Dual-Frame Self-Timer, and Auto Tele-Wide Self-Timer modes, Red-eye Reduction, Infinity focus, 2-frame Double Exposure shots, and something you would not have expected on a compact, an intervalometer that lets you shoot at intervals of 3 or 60 minutes.

-The drawbacks of the camera, it seems, though reflecting the very compact design of the camera, is a viewfinder that is diminutively small, and though solidly built, an all-plastic body.
+The only drawback of the camera, though reflecting the very compact design of the camera is a viewfinder that is diminutively small for a solidly built, all-plastic body.

-Images were originally shot on Kodak ColorPlus 200, post-processed, and converted to black-and-white on Olympus Viewer 3 (OV3) and print sharpened on Google NIK Sharpener Pro3.
+Images were originally shot on Kodak ColorPlus 200, post-processed, converted to black-and-white on Olympus Viewer 3 (OV3), and print sharpened on Google NIK Sharpener Pro3.

 No comments: